Click here to listen online Click here to listen online

 and local stories.
 If you’ve got the time, Bullion Plaza would

-love for you to sit at the front desk, greet visitors, and
+love for you to be a volunteer, sitting at the front desk,

+lot of time.
 Bullion Plaza will work with your schedule.
-The museum is
+The

-open Wednesday through Saturday from 11 to 2.
-If you’re
+museum is open Wednesday through Saturday from 11 to 2.

 Come to the Town of Miami for Second Saturday, a street